‘Not cut and paste’: How Singaporean Ian Tan won the world young chef award

 SINGAPORE – Chef Ian Tan owes a debt to disaster.
-The kitchen was in a roil: two cooks had called in sick, a thousand diners had to be fed, the waiter was to step up.
+The kitchen was in a roil: Two cooks had called in sick, a thousand diners had to be fed, the waiter was to step up.

-Then a boy of 16, Tan was a blithe part-time waiter with no designs on cooking when he was thrust behind the swinging doors.
+Then a boy of 16, Tan was a blithe part-timer with no designs on cooking when he was thrust behind the swinging doors.

 Now 27, he is an award-winning chef after his coup at the World Young Chef Young Waiter competition in November 2023.
 It was the first time in the 45-year history of the contest that an Asian chef had won with all-Asian dishes.